Tip #396: Not Everyone Can Effectively Supervise Others

 4. Cannot stomach making an employee upset.

-2. Discipline.
 If conducting a performance evaluation is hard, imagine how distressing it can be to discipline an employee.
-Even if the employee’s poor performance is egregious and affects the performance of the entire team or unit, the idea of wielding this type of power over another individual can be very nerve-wracking.
-Some supervisors:
+The employee’s poor performance may be egregious and affect the performance of the entire team or unit.
+Nonetheless, the idea of wielding this type of power over another individual can be very nerve-wracking.

 1. Resist the idea of being not only the judge but also the jury.